Pasqni/Python_Project_Store/README.md

 ## Warehouse Management Software

-This project consists in realizing a software for the management of a market warehouse.
+This project consists in realizing a TUI software for the management of a market warehouse.
 The software has the following features:

 - register new products, with name, quantity, sale price and purchase price;
 - list all the available products;